Frequently asked questions: How long is the mast?

-The MDP is a point on the front of the mast that is determined by the forestay height.
+The MDP is a point at the front of the mast that is determined by the height of the forestay.
 See G.2.4.
-(The forestay height is designated with "I") and G.4.2. ("I" must not be larger than 3750mm).
+(The forestay height is denoted by “I”) and G.4.2. ("I" must not be larger than 3750mm).
 It must be marked with a punch.

 Either wood, GRP or aluminum

 The mast should have a fixed receptacle for the luff over its length.
 This can be a separate solid component.
 However, it must be made of the same material as the mast.

 F.3.4.
 Dimensions (there is no F.3.3.)